yuhuan-wu/RDPNet/README.md

 ### Data

-Before training/testing our network, please download the data: [[Google Drive, 0.7G]](https://drive.google.com/file/d/1FR7K6gdIStio-QEimxGqN-VHgGrIJMN6), which contain data of the ISOD and SOC dataset.
+Before training/testing our network, please download the data: [[Google Drive, 0.7G]](https://drive.google.com/file/d/1FR7K6gdIStio-QEimxGqN-VHgGrIJMN6), [[Baidu Yun, yhwu]](https://pan.baidu.com/s/1s5tdYinlwVKTg09mA_l-Fg).

+The above zip file contains data of the ISOD and SOC dataset.

+Note: if you are blocked by Google services, you can contact me via e-mail and I will send you a copy of data and model weights.

 We have processed the data to json format so you can use them without any preprocessing steps.
 After completion of downloading, extract the data and put them to `./datasets/` folder.